Japan to Revise Foreign Aid Guidelines in 2023

 - Русский

 Tokyo, Sept.
-9 (Jiji Press)--The Japanese government will revise its guidelines on development assistance to foreign countries in the first half of 2023, Foreign Minister Yoshimasa Hayashi said Friday.
+9 (Jiji Press)--Japan's Foreign Ministry decided Friday that it will revise its guidelines on development assistance to foreign countries in the first half of 2023.

-A government-appointed panel of experts, led by Kyoto University professor Hiroshi Nakanishi, will discuss how to change the Development Cooperation Charter, which sets the nation's basic policy on external assistance.
-Its first meeting is set for Sept.
-16.
+At a press conference on the day, Foreign Minister Yoshimasa Hayashi indicated that the ministry will utilize official development assistance strategically to counter China, which is bolstering its influence through its military and economic strength.

-The government, with a view to promoting the Japan-advocated free and open Indo-Pacific initiative, aims to strengthen its ties with related countries through official development assistance as China is extending its influence over developing countries with massive lending.
+The Development Cooperation Charter was compiled under then Prime Minister Shinzo Abe in 2015, when incumbent Prime Minister Fumio Kishida was foreign minister.
+No revisions have since been made to the guidelines.

 [Copyright The Jiji Press, Ltd.]